His Girl Friday: Filming

 Owing to the numerous ensemble scenes, many retakes were necessary.
 Having learned from Bringing Up Baby (1938), Hawks added some straight supporting characters in order to balance out the leading characters.

 Arthur Rosson worked for three days on second unit footage at Columbia Ranch.

 Filming was completed on 21 November 1939, seven days past schedule.

 Unusually for the time period, the film contains no music except for the music that leads to the final fade out of the film.

 Ad-libs by Grant

 Grant's character describes Bellamy's character by saying "He looks like that fellow in the movies, you know ...
 Ralph Bellamy!"
 According to Bellamy, the remark was ad-libbed by Grant.
 Columbia studio head Harry Cohn thought it was too cheeky and ordered it removed, but Hawks insisted that it stay.
 Grant makes several other "inside" remarks in the film.
 When his character is arrested for kidnapping, he describes the horrendous fate suffered by the last person who crossed him: Archie Leach (Grant's birth name).
 When Earl Williams attempts to climb out of the rolltop desk in which he has been hiding, Grant's character tells him, "Get back in there, you mock turtle!"
-Grant played the Mock Turtle in the 1933 film version of Alice in Wonderland.
+Grant played the Mock Turtle in the 1933 film version of Alice in Wonderland, which might lead one to imagine that he had improvised it, but the line also figures in the 1931 film of The Front Page.